Skip to Main Content

 Your lender might let you roll your closing costs into your loan via a no-closing-cost refinance.
 Be aware that this strategy lets you avoid paying the costs upfront— it doesn’t eliminate them.
 The disadvantage to that is you’ll pay interest on a higher loan amount and can end up paying much more over time.
 Still, if you’re strapped, it might be the best way to go.

 You can also try negotiating your closing costs.
 If you’ve had a loan with the lender in the past or are otherwise a client in good standing, you might be able to persuade them to waive some.
-Additionally, there are some costs, like the appraisal or survey, that may not need to be performed if you’ve had them completed recently.
+If you’ve had an appraisal done lately, you might not need another one, saving that expense.
 Or you may be able to swap the appraisal for a much cheaper broker price opinion.

 How to get the lowest refinance rate